 - What is the best route back from Saalfelden in the late afternoon?

-- When and where to expect the last thermals during a day?
+- When and where to expect the last thermals of a day?

 Figuring out the answers to this kind of question was possible before.
 It just took a lot more time and/or tries.
 I hope that with this information at hand, many pilots can improve faster and have longer and better flights.